 - Casey Life Skills Assessment (CLSA) and plan

 - Educational Support

 - Helps youth establish stable and healthy connections

 - Funding (may be used to assist with self-sufficiency and/or obtaining TL goals)

 - Youth ages 18 up to their 23rd birthday who are current or former foster youth from state or tribal out of home care and

-- Youth was age 15 or older in an establish dependency through DCYF or a tribal child welfare agency and in an out of home placement for at least 30 days after their 15th birthday.
+- Youth was between ages 15 and 17, and in an established dependency through DCYF or a tribal child welfare agency and in an out-of-home foster care placement for at least 30 days after their 15th birthday.